nss-evening-cohort-13/capstone-central/03_mentor-1on1s.md

 > 1. A set of goals to complete by your next meeting.

 ### Checkin #3: Monday 12/8/2020 (ish)
-* This is your final checkin
+* This is your final check in
 * Purpose: To determine what (if any) remaining code you need to write to be at MVP for Saturday.
 * Preparation for this meeting:
 > 1. Complete the coding goals from your second checkin